Jammy2211/PyAutoCTI/paper/paper.md

 packages `NumPy` [@numpy] and `numba` [@numba].

 To perform model-fitting, `PyAutoCTI` adopts the probabilistic programming
-language `PyAutoFit` (https://github.com/rhayes777/PyAutoFit). `PyAutoFit` allows users to compose a model from `Trap` and `CCD` objects, customize the model parameterization and fit it to data via a non-linear search, for example `dynesty` [@dynesty], `emcee` [@emcee] or `PySwarms` [@pyswarms]. `PyAutoFit`'s graphical modeling framework allows one to fit a temporal model to a suite of CTI calibration data.
+language `PyAutoFit` (https://github.com/rhayes777/PyAutoFit). `PyAutoFit` allows users to compose a CTI model from `Trap` and `CCD` objects, customize the model parameterization and fit it to data via a non-linear search, for example `dynesty` [@dynesty], `emcee` [@emcee] or `PySwarms` [@pyswarms]. `PyAutoFit`'s graphical modeling framework allows one to fit a temporal model to a suite of CTI calibration data.
 Using a technique